5 Tactics flight attendants use to remain calm when a passenger wants to fight.

 “Help me help you, help me to help you…”

-3. -Repeat the problem and the proposed solution back to the customer to make sure they’ve heard correctly.
+3. -Repeat the problem and the proposed solution to the customer to ensure they’ve heard correctly.

-Once the customer hears her/his complaint correctly relayed to him; he knows the flight attendant was listening and heard him.
+Once the customer hears their complaint correctly, he knows the flight attendant is listening and hearing him.

-4. -Will excuse their selves to apprise and then brainstorm with their co-workers/flying partners on how best they can serve the customer.
+4. They will excuse themselves to apprise and then brainstorm with their co-workers/flying partners on how best they can serve the customer.

-While it may seem like the flight attendants are talking about the customer they are actually relying on each other’s experience to provide solutions to diffuse the situation.
+While it may seem like the flight attendants are talking about the customer, they rely on each other’s experience to provide solutions to diffuse the situation.

-5. -Provide the passenger with tools that will empower him and remedy the situation if possible.
+5. -Provide the passenger with tools to empower him and remedy the situation if possible.

-If the flight attendant doesn’t have the power to satisfy the passenger – she will assure him someone who does have the authority to remedy the situation will meet him once the plane has landed.
+Suppose the flight attendant doesn’t have the power to satisfy the passenger.
+In that case, she will assure him someone with the authority to remedy the situation will meet him once the plane has landed.

-A satisfied customer may or may not become a lifelong customer – but we know for sure an unsatisfied customer will most likely take his business elsewhere.
+A satisfied customer may or may not become a lifelong customer, but we know that an unsatisfied customer will most likely take his business elsewhere.

-In the case of the “Shanghai mutiny,” according to an ABC news report, United management agreed to cover expenses incurred during the delay and refund the stranded passengers’ fares.
-It offered $1000 towards the purchase of the next United flight.
+In the case of the “Shanghai mutiny,” according to an ABC news report, United management agreed to cover expenses incurred during the delay and refund the fares of the stranded passengers.
+They also offered $1000 towards the purchase of the next United flight.